Wuxia–Chinese Swashbuckling Adventures

 7. Swordsman Chu Series (楚留香 | Chu Liuxiang)

-Story-wise, the various novels are also distinctive for their incorporation of murder mystery elements; many plots bear a strong resemblance to Japanese detective stories.
-Last but not least, Chu himself is renowned among Wuxia fans for his reliance on wits.
-In practically all climatic fights, he wins not by strength but through quick-thinking.
-The creative “solutions” he cooks up on the spot during these finales is a major highlight of his stories.
+Story-wise, the various Swordsman Chu novels are distinctive for their incorporation of western murder mystery elements; many plots bear a strong resemblance to Japanese detective stories.
+Last but not least, Chu himself is also renowned among Wuxia fans for his reliance on wits.
+In practically all climatic fights, he wins not by strength but through quick thinking.